South-West Indian Ocean tropical cyclone: Statistics

 From the 1980–81 to the 2010–11 season, there was an average of 9.3 tropical storms each year in the basin.
 A tropical storm has 10-minute winds of at least 65 km/h.
 There are an average of five storms that become tropical cyclones, which have 10-minute winds of at least 120 km/h.
 As of 2002, there was an average of 54 days when tropical systems were active in the basin, of which 20 had tropical cyclones active, or a system with winds of over 120 km/h.
 The median start date for the season was November 17, and the median end date was April 20.

 Climatology

 Generally, the monsoon does not cross into the Mozambique Channel until December; as a result, storms rarely form there before that time.
 From 1948 to 2010, 94 tropical systems developed in the small body of water, of which about half made landfall.
-Occasionally, small storms form in the Mozambique Channel that resemble Mediterranean tropical cyclones or storms in the northeastern Atlantic Ocean; these systems are well-organized but have weaker convection than typical tropical cyclones, and originate over cooler than normal water temperatures of less than 26 C. A survey in 2004 conducted by weather expert Gary Padgett found meteorologists split whether these storms should be classified as tropical or subtropical.
+Occasionally, small storms form in the Mozambique Channel that resemble Mediterranean tropical cyclones or storms in the northeastern Atlantic Ocean; these systems are well-organized but have weaker convection than typical tropical cyclones, and originate over sea surface temperatures cooler than 26 C. A survey in 2004 conducted by weather expert Gary Padgett found meteorologists split whether these storms should be classified as tropical or subtropical.

 In an average year, ten tropical depressions or storms strike Madagascar, and most generally do not cause much damage.
 Occasionally, storms or their remnants enter the interior of southeastern Africa, bringing heavy rainfall to Zimbabwe.